cinemagoer/cinemagoer/docs/usage/info2xml.rst

 Information in XML format
 =========================

-Since version 4.0, Cinemagoer can output information of Movie, Person, Character, and Company instances in XML format.
-It's possible to get a single information (a key) in XML format, using the ``getAsXML(key)`` method (it will return None if the key is not found).
+Since version 4.0, Cinemagoer can output information of Movie and Person instances (and nested Character/Company objects when present) in XML format.
+It's possible to get a single information
+(a key) in XML format, using the ``getAsXML(key)`` method (it will return None if the key is not found).
 E.g.: